suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 - Made some small fixes to the script.
 - Main functions arguments where not passed.
 - Arguments datatype is now pre-defined as string array
-- extract path used a dot notation (Powershell), changed this so the script fill's in full path.
+- Extract path used a dot notation (Powershell), changed this so the script fill's in full path.
 Extract would fail to the Windows System folder when ran with a standard powershell startup shell.
 - Now extracts the *.fuz files and *.xwm files
 - Added new script convert_fuz_to_xwm.ps1 to convert fuz to xwm files.
 - Convert scripts now start conversion tools with High priority, for faster processing.